Yorkie Breed Information

 The Yorkshire Terrier is typically classified as a toy dog.
 However, the size of an adult Yorkie can be influenced by its breed type and sex.
 A female Yorkie is slightly smaller than a male Yorkshire Terrier and a teacup version of the breed is even smaller than its larger counterpart.
 The full-grown Teacup Yorkie is also slightly smaller than the standard Yorkshire Terrier.

-The Yorkshire terrier mix has a long, silky, and soft coat that's perfect for cuddling and playing.
+The Yorkshire terrier has a long, silky, and soft coat that's perfect for cuddling and playing.
 And if you're looking for a hypoallergenic puppy, the Yorkie fits that bill too.
 The Yorkshire Terrier’s golden tan hair is the result of breeding for the lighter shades, which will develop over time into the standard shade.
 Their coats have virtually no shedding and keep their skin free from allergens.

 The Yorkie has a distinctive, small, compact, and well-proportioned body.
 Their short muzzles are complemented by dark, sparkly eyes, and small pointy ears.
 The coat is silky-smooth, with very light shedding and hypoallergenic properties.
 Yorkie puppies are born with a darker shade of fur, but this will change as they mature into their lighter breed standard colors.